shenso/smedley_kernel/STYLING.md

 ## Indentation

-Indentations are 4 characters long, using tabs, not spaces.
+Indentations are 4 characters long, using spaces, not tabs.

 ### Brace Placement